kshedden/stats206/slides/confidence_intervals.md

 the approximate standard error $1/n^{1/2}$ for the correlation coefficient).

-* The confidence interval may use a standard error with a nuisance parameter.
+* The confidence interval may use a standard error involving a nuisance parameter.

-* The sample size may be small so that the empirical rule is approximate.
+* The sample size may be small so that the empirical rule is a poor approximation.

-* The data may have been collected in a way that makes them independent and identically distributed.
+* The data may have been collected in a way that makes them not independent and identically distributed.

 In these cases, the coverage probability implied by the empirical rule may not be the actual coverage probability.
 For example, the